The 1982/83 Fire Season

 Richard Rawson, 2018 (bio)

-The 1982/83 fire season was almost certainly the worst forest fire season experienced by Forests Commission personnel since the fires of 1939.
+The 1982/83 fire season was almost certainly the worst forest fire season experienced by FCV personnel since the fires of 1939.

-The fire behaviour which was experienced on Ash Wednesday was beyond any previously recorded and way outside the bounds of what was predicted by the available methods at that time.
-Peter Billing (bio?) did some exceptional work in reconstructing the spread of the East Trentham/Macedon and Dean Marsh-Lorne fires and showed that spread rates were at times as high as about 10km/h within forested areas - two to three times what might have otherwise been predicted by the methods available at the time.
+The fire behaviour which was experienced on Ash Wednesday was beyond any previously recorded, and way outside the bounds of what was predicted by the available methods at that time.
+Peter Billing did some exceptional work in reconstructing the spread of the East Trentham/Macedon and Dean Marsh-Lorne fires, and showed that spread rates were at times as high as about 10km/h within forested areas - two to three times what might have been predicted.

-In 1981/82 the FCV first trialled the use of the MAFFS (explain) but this system was trialled and evaluated extensively in 1982/83 (Rawson and Rees, 1983, see gallery below) but shown to be ineffective.
-However, medium helicopters supplied by the NSCA ( a separate story here - maybe first used in 1981/82 but this was the real forerunner of medium helicopter use for firebombing - I know by about 1985/86 they were also being used for "helitack type crews" but Bryan Rees would be able to sum all this up far better than me) were effective because they were capable of rapid turn around times.
+In 1981/82 the FCV first trialled the use of the Modular Airborne Firefighting System (MAFFS), but the system was trialled and evaluated extensively in 1982/83 (Rawson and Rees, 1983, but shown to be ineffective.
+However, medium helicopters supplied by the National Safety Council of Australia, Victorian Division (NSCA) were effective because they were capable of rapid turn around times.

-A crude line-scanner operated by the CSIRO was also used on a Victorian fire (for the first time or did we also try it in 1981/82).
-It scanned the Warbuton fire and helped determine, under a dense smoke layer, thet this fire had a massive unburnt area inside the anticipated control lines.
-By 1985/86 the NSCA were providing a better scanner operating from a Beechcraft King Air and it was used extensively in fires in NE Victoria (Kevin Ritchie, Bruce Dymond were key interpreters).
+A crude line-scanner owned by the CSIRO was also used operationally on a Victorian fire for the first time.
+It scanned the Warbuton fire that developed on Ash Wednesday and helped determine, under a dense smoke layer, that this fire had a massive unburnt area inside the anticipated control lines.
+By 1984/85 the NSCA were providing a better scanner operating from a Beechcraft King Air and it was used extensively in fires in NE Victoria (Kevin Ritchie, Bruce Dymond were key interpreters).

-At this time there were changes under way in the Commissions approach to fire suppression.
-District Foresters were traditionally directly responsible for any fire in their District, but within Central Division a new way (Large Fire Organisation) was being introduced and it was probably the forerunner of the ICS? as we know it today.processes.
-(Rod Incoll here – Peter Ford here)
+At this time there were also changes under way in the FCV's approach to fire suppression.
+District Foresters had been, traditionally, directly responsible for any fire in their District, but within Central Division a new way (Large Fire Organisation) was being introduced and it was probably the forerunner of the ICS as we know it today.